odoo/documentation/inventory/delivery/dropshipping.rst

 .. image:: media/dropshipping01.png
    :align: center

--  Open the menu :menuselection:`Purchases --> Purchase --> Requests for Quotation`.
+-  Open the menu :menuselection:`Purchases --> Purchases --> Requests for Quotation`.
    The draft purchase order is automatically created from the procurement with the drop-shipping route.
 Once the order is confirmed, you will see that one shipment has been created.